 Experience is a great teacher.
 That’s why, during the initial Shopify setup I would advise you to start with a monthly plan for the first 12 months.
 Doing so will provide you with a better understanding of how Shopify works and how many aspects continue to improve.
 There is no extra charge if you later decide to change your billing options to the annual plan or downgrade from annual to monthly.
 Whatever you choose, there’s no reason to worry.

 Even though those are not mandatory from the beginning, Shopify setup process enables you to select extra channels to boost sales in your online store.
 Below I present you a couple of options which may help:

 You can integrate your e-commerce along with Instagram, Pinterest, Wanelo, large online retailers like Amazon and eBay, and many more.
 Some of these integrations are restricted by region, but they work for most of the globe.
 Later in this review, I will present you a more detailed overview about some of the sales channel integrations.

-Step 3 of Shopify Setup – Pick A Beautiful Theme For Your Store
+Step 3 Pick a Beautiful Theme for Your Store

 Shopify offers a great variety of gorgeous and professional-designed themes that work perfectly for desktop, mobile, and tablets.

 If you still can’t see it, click “Online Store” and “Themes” on the home screen.